Spring Garden Revival

 Contact Plymouth's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

-Proper grass clipping management is essential for both environmental compliance and community health in Plymouth, MA.
+Proper management of grass clippings is essential for both environmental compliance and community health in Plymouth.
 Grasscycling, the practice of leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
-The Plymouth Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—no plastic is permitted, in accordance with the Massachusetts Department of Environmental Protection.
-Residents may also access compost at the Transfer Station, but a permit is required.
-Disposing of clippings in streets or storm drains is strictly prohibited, as it constitutes an MS4 violation under the Clean Water Act.
-Coordination with Plymouth Parks & Forestry Division ensures municipal properties follow these standards.
-Plymouth Department of Public Works
+From April through November, the town offers yard waste collection, requiring residents to use biodegradable paper bags—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
+Compost generated at the Transfer Station is available to residents, but a permit may be required.
+It is important to note that depositing clippings in streets or storm drains is a violation of the Clean Water Act and local MS4 regulations.
+Coordination with municipal property maintenance is managed in partnership with Parks & Recreation.

 169 Camelot Drive, Plymouth, MA 02360